-Local type residential streets may be designed with flexible pavements.
-The final finish street subgrade is expected to be in clay subgrade areas.
+Local and Collector type residential streets may be designed with flexible pavements.
+The final finish street subgrade is expected to be in the Clay or Marl / Limestone subgrade areas.
 Minimum flexible pavement sections for the anticipated subgrades are presented in Table No. 2 in the following page.
+The project geotechnical engineer should delineate the streets for different subgrades at the time of construction.
 Input parameters used in the pavement section calculations are presented in Table No. 3.